RubyTheQuester/Email-Personalities/README.md

 Extract  `EmailPersonalities.pak ` from the pak folder into ` <Game Directory>\VotV\Content\Paks\LogicMods `

 ## How to report bugs, spelling mistakes, or more.
-Message me on discord via the [EternityDev Games discord](https://discord.com/invite/WKBvqu4tjV).
+Message me on discord via the [EternityDev Games discord server](https://discord.com/invite/WKBvqu4tjV).
 My discord is ` scarlettruby `

 ## Credits
+- Writing, Axhell and Moon
 - VoidMod Creation, Gato
 - Fusion Creation, NynrahGhost